53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 Icon does not change from dark version to light or vice-versa, while all others do.

-If is an issue with plugin you can check if the correct icon was applied.
+Check if the correct icon was applied:

 - Go to  `Settings > Browse Packages...`
-- If the icon is not a Primary Icon, go to `Packages/Zukan Icon Theme/icons_preferences` and check the icon used in tmPreferences file
+- If the icon is not a Primary icon, go to `Packages/Zukan Icon Theme/icons_preferences` and check the icon used in tmPreferences file
-- If the icon is a Primary Icon and does not have a tmPreferences file, go to `Packages/Zukan Icon Theme/icons` and check the icon PNG
+- If the icon is a Primary icon, go to `Packages/Zukan Icon Theme/icons` and check the icon PNG.

+> Checking tmPreferences is not useful because Primary icons need to be renamed to correct display

 **Solution**
 ```
 If the correct icon is applied, a restart will fix it.

+Alternatively, switching betwween dark and light may correct icon.
 ```